What is Speech and Language Therapy?

 - Struggles to or is not able to initiate conversations with others

-- Child has changes in their communication or cognition following an injury or surgery
+- Child has changed in their communication or cognition following an injury or surgery

 - Non-verbal children or hearing impaired